paypal/buttonmanager-sdk-php/README.md

     php install.php

-   if using composer
+   if using composer (PHP V5.3+ only)

-   Run from buttonmanager-sdk-php/samples directory and after the installation set the path to config file in PPBootStrap.php, config file is in vendor/paypal/buttonmanager-sdk-php/config/
+   Run the following command from the buttonmanager-sdk-php/samples directory and after the installation set the path to config file in PPBootStrap.php, config file is in vendor/paypal/buttonmanager-sdk-php/config/

     composer update